 The US is organized into 11 geographic regions to facilitate transplantation.
 In each region, a Regional Councillor, an Associate Regional Councillor, and a transplant community administrator work together to coordinate regional activities.
 Each region is represented by the Councillor on the OPTN Board of Directors and there is a regional representative on most of the standing OPTN committees.
 Regional meeting information is posted to the Regions section on the OPTN website.

 - Public comment periods offer an opportunity to provide feedback on proposed changes to OPTN policies (OPTN public comment)

-- Meetings are held twice each year during the spring (Jan-March) and fall (Aug-Oct) public comment periods
+- Meetings are held twice each year during the winter (Jan-March) and summer (Aug-Oct) public comment periods

 - The meeting agenda is divided into two sections: discussion and non-discussion (ND) policy proposals*